Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

  To start analysing the data , it is good idea to understand your data formats.
 The following icons represent the different data types in tableau.

  ![](/research/Images/Data_Icons.PNG)
-### Measures and Dimensions in Tableau.
+##### Measures and Dimensions in Tableau.

-From the figure, we can see different symbols.
-Basically all data in Tableau are categorized as a measure or dimensions Measures contain quantitative values that you can measure and these fields necessary to perform aggregation.
-On the other hand, dimensions contain qualitative values and affect the level of detail in the visualization such as slicing, and drill down operations
+From the above figure, we can see different symbols which corresponds to different data types.
+All data in tableau are categorized either as a measure or a dimension.
+**Measures** contain quantitative values that you can measure and use these fields necessary to perform various aggregation.<br/>
+**Dimensions**,on the other hand, contain qualitative values.
+Dimensions are used to categorize, segment, and reveal the details in the data and determine the level of visualizations such as slicing, and drill down operations.<br/>
+When you import data tableau automatically categorize each fileds into dimensions and measures, but user can customize it.